Identity theft and fraud protection for your finances, personal info, and devices.

 Identity Guard monitors your credit across all three bureaus as well as your linked bank accounts, credit cards, and other financial accounts.
 If it finds any signs of fraudulent activity, you’ll get a fraud alert so you can shut down the scammer quickly.

-And if the worst should happen, you’re covered by a $1,000,000 insurance policy for eligible losses due to identity theft.
+And if the worst should happen, you’re covered by a $1,000,000 identity theft insurance policy for eligible losses.

 How To Keep Your Credit File Safe From Fraudsters

 If you’re curious about placing and removing fraud alerts, then there’s a good chance you’re worried about keeping your credit secure.
 While the tools that credit reporting companies provide can help, there are more ways you can prevent fraud from happening to you.